 Knowledge in an academic or vocational field will continue to be a requirement for most employment.

-- Academics are critical and build job-specific skills.
-For example, Math builds the base for a career in Accounting.
+- Academics are critical and build job-specific skills.* For example, Math builds the base for a career in Accounting.
 But it also provides the foundation for a career in carpentry, whch also requires a working knowledge of Geometry.

-- Students who enter college or technical schools post-high school with deficient academic skills must take and pay for remedial courses, take longer to graduate, and postpone the ability to earn a salary by several years.*
+- Students who enter college or technical schools post-high school with deficient academic skills must take and pay for remedial courses, will take longer to graduate, and postpone the ability to earn a salary by several years.*

 - Demanding academic courses prepare students for a career and rewire the brain so it can learn more and think more deeply.**